skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Eomer points out that Noreeno is obviously an enemy of Queen Alidia.
-They have heard that she is cold and ruthless, but she might still be an ally against the Lich.
+They have heard that she is cold and ruthless, but she might still be an ally against the lich.
 Eomer proposes they head to town and find one of her special guards and tell him what has happened.
 Since she seems to connect with them through magic, she ought to know quickly.